setphen/FigmaPreactStarter/README.md

 ### Setup

-1. Create a new plugin via Figma.
-Choose the "Empty" plugin type.
+1. Create a new plugin via Figma. `Plugins > Development > New Plugin` Choose the "Empty" plugin type.

 2. Clone this repo into your plugin folder.